-Parents of enrolled children form the membership of our Family Meetings and take on the important role of representing their children at meetings for your siteor home visiting group.
+Parents of enrolled children form the membership of our Family Meetings and take on the important role of representing their children at meetings for their site or home visiting group.
 At Family Meetings, current parents give feedback to the program on any areas of interest or concern, elect their Policy Council representative and receive ongoing governance reports, and advise staff on how to meet the needs of children and families.
 Family Meetings are a great chance to connect with other parents, get to know staff better and give input on curriculum, activities, fundraising, events, and trainings!

 As mentioned, at Family Meetings, parents are elected as Policy Council members, whose role it is to participate in the process of decision making about the mission and operation of our program.
 At Policy Council, members review all staffing decisions (including hires and terminations); funding applications; program goals; budget, enrollment, and attendance reports; and program policies-just like the ones in this document.
 Policy Council members are also an active voice in our ongoing planning and monitoring activities.
-Policy Council meetings provide a great opportunity to take leadership, learn new skills, understand more about the program, and ensure that your community is represented.
+Policy Council meetings provide a great opportunity to take leadership, learn new skills, understand more about the program, and ensure that the community is represented.
 Policy Council meets once a month.
-In normal times, meetings are held in Northampton and members receive a meal, childcare, and reimbursement for gas.
-Due to the uncertainty of COVID-19 and regulations regarding gathering in large groups, meetings may be held over Zoom.
-Zoom may also be used in the event of weather and other obstacles to in-person meetings.
+Some meetings are held over Zoom and others are held in a hybrid style, with options to join by Zoom or to gather in Northampton.
+When attending in person, members receive a meal and reimbursement for gas; child care may be available as well.